The Future of AI and Communication in the Workplace

 “Chatbots process the text presented to them by the user (a process known as “parsing”), before responding according to a complex series of algorithms that interprets and identifies what the user said, infers what they mean and/or want, and determine a series of appropriate responses based on this information.”
 (Source)

 In a customer service - or any customer-facing - environment, chatbots offer businesses the ability to have instant engagement with customers, all round the clock.
 As with many things in the modern world, time is increasingly of the essence, and customers want real-time support when enquiring with a business.
 Where it would be unfeasible for human customer support agents to be expected to work through the night to deal with any and all incoming enquiries, AI-based chatbots are able to take the reins.
+Service-based companies' workplace desires this kind of availability and flexibility for continuous business operations even in the absence or lack of human resources.

 Taking chatbots one step further is the introduction of ‘Voicebots’.
 These are based on the same technologies as chatbots, but, as the name suggests, function via voice rather than text.
 It means that they can generate and process up to 150 words per minute, as opposed to on average 40 words per minute as produced by chatbots, which leads to increased efficiency in communication in a customer service based environment.
 Voicebots offer a closer alternative to human conversation than chatbots and it’s as a result of this that it’s predicted they will become an integral part of business’s customer service offerings in time to come.